dreger/audaciousfox.net/about.md

 ---
 # About

-Audacious Fox is a web column, written and produced by Kyle Dreger.
+Audacious Fox is a web column, written daily by Kyle Dreger.

 Please send all correspondence to: